MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pfmatchmaking/enums/pfmatchmakingstatechangetype.md

 ---
 author: ScottMunroMS
 title: "PFMatchmakingStateChangeType"
-description: "PFMatchmakingStateChangeType represents the types of state changes that can occur in PFMatchmaking." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 01/03/2022
+description: "The types of state changes that can occur in the Matchmaking library." ms.author: scmunro ms.topic: reference ms.service: playfab ms.date: 04/11/2023
 ---

 # PFMatchmakingStateChangeType

-The types of state changes that can occur.
+The types of state changes that can occur in the Matchmaking library.

 ## Syntax